 Additional Video Settings

 I recommend you to not change this setting, doing so will make the gameplay blurry and you won’t be able to spot enemies easily.
 Lowering the value below 100% will grant more performance but at the cost of blurred textures.

 You need a very high-resolution display for this option to become active and a supported graphics card.
 It has a huge impact on the quality at the cost of performance.

 It’s just an unnecessary graphics effects that cause lag on low-end systems.

 Film Grain: Off.

 The film grain generates a filmy effect that hampers vision.
-This setting has a bad influence on both your performance and gameplay, so I suggest disabling them.
+This setting has a bad influence on both your performance and gameplay, so I suggest disabling this.

 Click Apply to save the changes.
 You can now restart the game.

-I hope you liked the article on destiny 2 performance settings.
-And I thank you for reading.
-Do share it with fellow Destiny 2 Gamers.
+I hope you liked the article on Destiny 2 performance settings.
+Thank you for reading.
+Remember to share it with fellow Destiny 2 Gamers.